alex621/HtmlTextView/README.md

 });
 ```

-ObservableScrollView is provided in this library as well.
+ObservableScrollView is included in this library as well.
 Use it if you want ;)

 ## License